ElijahKolawole/Team_Avengers_Fall2018/README.md

 ---

 ## Code Snippet
 	package view;
 	import controller.GameController;
 	import javafx.application.Application;
 	import javafx.scene.Scene;
 	import javafx.stage.Stage;

 	public class GUI extends Application {
-    // try extending to stage
-    //static members

 	private static Stage stage;
 	 private static Scene scene;

 	 @Override
 	 public void start(Stage primaryStage) throws Exception {
         stage = primaryStage; //link our primaryStage variable to the GUI's primary stage so we can be able to acces it in the                  contoroller.
         GameController guiController = new GameController(); //instance of gui controller which controlls all instances of gui-view and          classes-model
         //guiController.setNodesForGui();
         guiController.setSceneAndStageForGUI(); // this updates GUi accordingly...
         guiController.getUserInputFromTextField();